-There have been attempts to obtain payments from users of IATA products and services through fraudulent e-mail messages.
+There are ongoing attempts to obtain payments from users of IATA products and services through fraudulent e-mail messages.
 On this page you will find resources to help you detect such fraud and report it to us.

 Handling and reporting

 Tactics used by fraudsters

 - Fraudsters contact IATA customers by e-mail or telephone, seeking payment for products, services, or other outstanding amounts due

 - Often the fraudster will use names similar or identical to those of IATA officials

 - Fraudsters use e-mail addresses that include the acronym ‘iata’, but come from different domains such as @iatafinances.org

 - The e-mail may appear to come from IATA (such as firstname.lastname@example.org), but the fraudster is using a spoofing technique to hide the true sender address

 - Fraudsters send fake IATA invoices bearing the official IATA logo, and staff names.
 However, “new” bank account information is provided